-A child or a young person within Campsbourne School may be LGBT.
-The school acknowledges that this in itself is not an inherent risk factor for harm.
-However, the school recognises that children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
+- A child or a young person within Campsbourne School may be lesbian, gay, bisexual or gender questioning.
+This is not in itself an inherent risk factor for harm, however, they can sometimes be targeted by other children.
+In some cases, a child who is perceived by other children to be lesbian, gay, or bisexual (whether they are or not) can be just as vulnerable as children who are. - However, Campsbourne School is aware that the Cass review identified that caution is necessary for children questioning their gender as there remain many unknowns about the impact of social transition and children may well have wider vulnerabilities, including having complex mental health and psychosocial needs, and in some cases additional diagnoses of autism spectrum disorder and/or attention deficit hyperactivity disorder.